-Turn right onto the Ocean View Trail, which is misleadingly named since the trail itself doesn’t actually have any views.
-It starts climbing through a shallow canyon with a lush, dark grove of heavily-logged redwoods among ferns.
-The woods get progressively more arid-looking as the trail climbs, progressing through an area of very small redwoods, then a mixture of tanoak and scattered redwoods, as the ferns and sorrel give way to huckleberry bushes.
+At two miles, turn right onto the Ocean View Trail, which is misleadingly named since the trail itself doesn’t actually have any views.
+It starts climbing through a shallow canyon with a lush, dark grove of heavily-logged redwoods amid ferns and redwood sorrel.
+The woods get progressively dryer-looking and more open as the trail climbs, progressing through an area of very small redwoods, then a mixture of tanoak and scattered redwoods, as the ferns and sorrel give way to huckleberry bushes.

-As the trail approaches the ridge, signs of logging become less frequent, the redwoods get a little bigger, and there are even a few small old-growth trees (the old-growth trees have a lighter color, smoother bark, and fewer branches low on the trunk).
+As the trail approaches the ridge, signs of logging become less frequent, the redwoods get a little bigger, and there are even a few small old-growth trees, which have a lighter color, smoother bark, and fewer branches low on the trunk.

 As the trail descends, it passes through the same succession of environments encountered on the climb.
 The extra-attractive forest gives way to mundane redwood and tanoak uplands.
 The forest becomes progressively denser and more lush as the trail descends, and as the redwoods become larger and more common, stumps appear and become common.
-The bottom of the trail is in a heavily-logged second-growth redwood forest.
+The bottom of the trail passes through a heavily-logged second-growth redwood forest.

 Old Haul Road is pleasant and relaxing, a peaceful, easy stroll, especially because after the first mile it’s mostly downhill.
 The woods are second-growth but they’re attractive in their own way, with dark conical trees rising up into the clear blue sky.
 Typically for a logging road, in some places the woods appear to have grown up after the road was built, so there’s a lot of foliage along the road but not a lot above the road.
 This tends to give the woods a very clean, sunny look.